Orange-OpenSource/a11y-guidelines/src/en/mobile/android/test/analysis-tools.md

 ﻿---
 title: "Application scan : analysis tools"
+abstract: "Android analysis tools to detect accessibility problems"
 ---

 # Application scan : analysis tools

-Analysis tools complement the first approach, in order to detect other accessibility problems, such as those related to the size of the buttons, color contrasts etc ...
+Analysis tools complement the first approach, in order to detect other accessibility problems, such as those related to the size of the buttons, color contrasts...

 ## Accessibility Scanner